by Texas Homesteader

 - MYO spice = 1.5 T. cinnamon, 1 t. ground ginger, 1/2 t. ground allspice or cloves, 1/2 t. ground nutmeg

-- 2-3 cups raisins or other dried fruit add these after baking or they’ll burn
+- 2-3 cups raisins or other dried fruit Note: add these after baking or they’ll burn

 Pour melted coconut oil into large-ish bowl and add 1 cup of honey, 1 cup of molasses, 2 Tbl. vanilla and 2 cups pureed pumpkin.
 Stir until fully blended.